SteMat9787/Neurocat3/README.md

 4. Decoding_lda_NeuroCat3_WithinCategoriess_Mattioni19112024

 The brain maps results from these searchlight analyses are shown in the paper in figures 4 (splithalf), figure 5 (RSA), figure 6 and Supplemental figure 3 (Within category decoing), supplemental figure 2 (Between category decoding).
-We alsso created some brrain mask based on these results (shared on OSF) that wee used to visualize repreesentational dissimilarity matrices, confusion matrices and dotplot graphs --> see next section
+We also created some brrain mask based on these results (shared on OSF) that wee used to visualize repreesentational dissimilarity matrices, confusion matrices and dotplot graphs --> see next section

 In **MULTIVARIATE_ROIs_and_viz** are stored the script for ROI multivariate analyses used for visualization only in the mask created from searchlight analyses.